filecoin-station/desktop/renderer/README.md

 # Renderer

-This is the front-end application providing Station Shell UI.
+This is the front-end application providing Checker Shell UI.